-- You won't need a yellow fever vaccination if you stick to these areas west of the Andes: the regions of Lambayeque and Tumbes, specific parts of western Piura, south, west, and central Cajamarca, all areas above 2300m elevation, Cusco, Lima, Machu Picchu, and the Inca Trail.
+- You won't need a yellow fever vaccination if you stick to these areas west of the Andes: the regions of Lambayeque and Tumbes, specific parts of western Piura, and south, west, and central Cajamarca.
+You'll also be ok if you stay in areas above 2300m elevation, including the city of Cusco, Lima, Machu Picchu and the Inca Trail.

 - If you have visited Peru within six days of returning to Australia, customs will ask you to show a yellow fever vaccination certificate when you come home.
 If you don't have one, you'll still be allowed to enter the country.

 Lower altitude areas of Peru are currently experiencing an outbreak of the Zika virus.
-Women who are pregnant or plan to get pregnant face the greatest risk from Zika, as it can cause children to be born with microcephaly – a seriously underdeveloped head and brain.
+Women who are pregnant or plan to get pregnant face the greatest risk from Zika, as it can cause complications including preterm birth and miscarriage, as well as microcephaly in babies (a seriously underdeveloped head and brain).

 Zika is mainly transmitted through mosquito bites (although there have been some cases of the disease being sexually transmitted) so it is rare in areas of Peru above 2000m altitude, where you're unlikely to find mozzies.

-Check Smart Traveller's Zika Bulletin and the World Health Organization's Zika factsheet for the latest advice, and read CHOICE's article about how the Zika virus could affect your travel insurance.
+Check the World Health Organization's Zika factsheet for the latest advice, and read CHOICE's article about how the Zika virus could affect your travel insurance.